-Our family business was founded in 1921 so have a wealth of experience in window decoration and are well known as a leading creative force in the roller blind industry.
-We understand that choosing the right blind for your window might seem daunting, so are happy to share our years of experience and offer our 10 Top Tips for choosing a blind for your window :
+Our family business was founded in 1921, so we have a wealth of experience in window decoration and are well known as a leading creative force in the roller blind industry.
+We understand that choosing the right blind for your window might seem daunting, so we are happy to share our years of experience and offer our Top Ten Tips for choosing a blind :

 Roller blind fabrics can go from thin lace-like sheers to full-on blackouts, so depending if your windows overlook a busy street or an open field there is sure to be a fabric for you.
 A sheer makes an ideal daytime blind if you are overlooked, as it will give you privacy yet still let lots of light into your room.
 While a blackout will always be better for bedrooms, kid’s rooms or bathrooms where you need privacy or a way to block-out light.
 Most prints, textures or plains fit in in between.

 Roller blinds have been used for 100’s of years so are a traditional form of window dressing.
 Today there are looks for every style of interior whether contemporary apartment or cosy cottage.
 Blinds roll up very small, so are the most discrete no-fuss way to dress a window, yet they can be coloured, patterned or textured.
 At New House we are design-leaders especially in textured roller blind fabrics, often in natural yarns that are designed to look great in both traditional or contemporary homes.

 What is the room used for?
 Is it a media room that you'd like darkened, or is it that strong sunlight is from fading your furnishings and making your ipad/laptop difficult to read?
 We have a huge range of fabrics from the thinnest translucents to full-on blackout, with many thicknesses of weaves in between.
 They all absorb UV and natural light, with the rule-of-thumb being that the denser the fabric or darker the colour, the more light and UV they absorb.
 We have technical specs on all our fabrics, so if in doubt please get in touch.